 So, Ptah contributed to the Hebrew image of El which included his role as the creator and maintainer of the universe.
 El as the demiurge, who created everything from thought and a magic word, was adapted into Jewish theology while the Septuagint authors lived under the Ptolemies.
 There is nothing in the Canaanite mythology of El which pre-dates Greek and Roman influence that suggests that El was thought of as the creator of the universe who brought everything into existence by uttering a magic word.
 If the name Ahrwn is Egyptian and means ‘belonging to a group of gods’ or derives from ‘aha rw’ meaning warrior lion (Sekhmet and her son, Nefertum, the lion god of perfume borrowed from Nubia), the origin of Aaron’s name can then be traced to the Memphis triad and Memphis mythology.
 The Egyptian origin of Aaron’s name may be proof that this aspect of Hebrew theology was borrowed from Ptolemaic Egypt.

 In addition, the office of High Priest to Ptah at Memphis was established by the Ptolemies.
 This office became very important under the Ptolemies.

 So, the major actors in the Exodus drama, Ahrwn and Moses were equated to a Memphis triad of divinities and a priesthood precious to the Ptolemies.
 Furthermore, the son of Ptah, Nefertum aka Miosis, was a god of perfume.
-The Judeans recognized that their origin was as a clan of the Midianites who were also associated with the mining and crafting of metalic images.
+The Judeans recognized that their origin as a clan of the Midianites who were also associated with the mining and crafting of molten images.
 These are examples of the infusion of Egyptian mythology into Hebrew tribal lore.